rya-sge/access-denied/_posts/2024-10-23-ecdsa-overview.md

 2. **Broadcasting the transaction**: The transaction is broadcast to the network.
 3. **Verification**: Miners and nodes verify the signature using the sender's public key before accepting the transaction as valid.

-By relying on ECDSA, blockchain systems can maintain decentralized trust and security.

 ## Security of ECDSA

 The security of ECDSA relies on the hardness of two mathematical problems: